 This data can be viewed with the tap and swipe of the watch's touchscreen display.
 It also sends this data to the Fitbit app, if you choose to download and sync it on your smart phone.

-As do most fitness trackers and smart watches, the Blaze has a pedometer feature to track steps taken daily.
+As do most fitness trackers and smart-watches, the Blaze has a pedometer feature to track steps taken daily.
 It also counts how many steps you take per hour, how many miles you have traveled, the number of floors you have climbed, and the calories you have burned.
-If you have been inactive for a little while, it even send reminders to get you up and moving.
+If you have been inactive for a little while, it even sends reminders to get you up and moving.